ttullius/Tlab/content/home/featured.md

 # Order that this section appears on the page.
 weight: 80

-title: Featured Publications
+title: Featured Publication
 subtitle: ""

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
   # Choose how much pages you would like to display (0 = all pages)
-  count: 0
+  count: 1
   # Filter on criteria
   filters:
     author: ""